Giants vs. Nationals Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has three doubles, a triple, six home runs, 25 walks and 10 RBI (23 total hits).
-He has stolen one base.
+- LaMonte Wade Jr has three doubles, a triple, six home runs, 25 walks and 10 RBI (24 total hits).
+He's also swiped one base.

-- Wade brings a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .250 with four walks and an RBI.
+- Wade has picked up at least one hit in three straight games.
+During his last five outings he is batting .267 with three walks and an RBI.

 Wade Recent Games